ckangnz/instalike-bot/README.md

 ### Customize the option at the top :
 ##### Note
- * Make sure to NOT have spaces between `,` for tag options
  * For random comments, wrap your comment in `""` and put `,` at the end
  * Remove `,` at the end of `emoji` if you wish to have emoji all the time.